GSA/idmanagement.gov/_playbooks/playbook-digitallysign.md

 <img src="{{site.baseurl}}/assets/piv/word-signature-6.png" alt="A screenshot of the Microsoft Word Signature Confirmation window." width="408" height="148"><br><br>
 <img src="{{site.baseurl}}/assets/piv/word-signature-7.png" alt="A screenshot of the Microsoft Word Marked as Final box." width="560" height="31">

-{% include alert-warning.html content="Once you’ve digitally signed your document, if you subsequently edit it, Word will remove the digital signature.
-Don’t worry,you can always go back to Step 1 and re-apply your digital signature." %}
+{% include alert-info.html content="Once you’ve digitally signed your document, if you subsequently edit it, Word will remove the digital signature.
+Don’t worry, you can always go back to Step 1 and re-apply your digital signature." %}

 ## Add an Invisible Digital Signature

-You can add an *invisible digital signature* to prevent  a signer’s name from appearing in the body of a document.
-Invisible signatures are the approved digital signature method for submissions to the OFR.
+You can add an *invisible digital signature* to prevent  a signer’s name from appearing in the body of a document.  **Invisible signatures** are the approved digital signature method for submissions to the OFR.

 1. Open your document and click the File tab.
 2. Click **Info** and then click **Protect Document**.<br/>